bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 In this scenario, the user does not have access to a web browser on the device and must use a secondary device to interact with the AS.
 The client can display a user code or a printable QR code.
-The client prefers a short URL if one is available.
+The client prefers a short URL if one is available, with a maximum of 255 characters in length.
+The is not able to accept callbacks from the AS and needs to poll for updates while waiting for the user to authorize the request.

 The client initiates the request to the AS.